-- 38. During the time the applicant advertised notifying members of the public about the proposed project and inviting them to submit objections or comments to the Energy Regulator, three objections were received. - 39.
-On 6 July 2021, NERSA received a letter from the Centre of Environmental Rights (CER) requesting an extension on the commenting period of the public participation process.
-NERSA granted an extension, allowing CER to send their written objections no later than 2 August 2021.
-On 4 August 2021, CER submitted an objection. - 40.
-On 2 August 2021, The Green Connection submitted objection for Karpowership SA Coega (RF) (Pty) Ltd.'s application to NERSA for an electricity generation licence. - 41.
-Below is a summary of the issues and NERSA's analysis.
+- 37. During the period for objections or comments on the applicant's application, three objections were received. - 38.
+On 6 July 2021, NERSA received a letter from the Centre of Environmental Rights (CER) (representing Ground works) requesting an extension on the commenting period of the public participation process.
+NERSA granted an extension allowing CER to send their written objections no later than 2 August 2021.
+On 4 August 2021, CER submitted an objection. - 39.
+On 24 June 20212 and 2 August 2021, Ms Lizelle McDermott and The Green Connection submitted their objections regarding Karpowership SA Saldanha Bay (RF) (Pty) Ltd's application for an electricity generation licence. - 40.
+Below is a summary of issues and NERSA's analysis

 Grounds for objections NERSA's Analysis 1.
 There is no guarantee that South Africa will not have excess capacity as what happened in Ghana when Ghana contracted the Karpowerships.
 There is no basis for comparing South Africa to Ghana.
 South Africa has an aging coal fleet, and new generation capacity is needed as indicated in the IRP2019.
 South Africa is also experiencing load shedding.
 This project will bring low economic impact to South Africa.
 Only 106 jobs will be created during construction and 44 during operation.
 The number of jobs being quoted is incorrect.
-The facility will create 4002 persons-months jobs during construction and 34160 persons-months during operations.
+The facility will create 4002 persons months jobs during construction and 34160 persons months during operations.
 It is factually correct that Powerships are more labour intensive than renewables.
+The EIA was refused.
+The reason given for refusing the EIA was that there was not enough public consultation on the draft EIA reports, the public was given less than 30 days to review the final reports.
+The final reports also contained significant new information not

-Table 3: Summary of Stakeholder objections and NERSA's analysis
+Table 4: Summary of Stakeholder objections and NERSA's analysi